emiketic/emiketic.github.io/_posts/2018-02-16-sendbird-for-building-react-native-messaging-apps.markdown

 Messaging is no longer a medium nor just a feature, it's a realm of large tech companies.
 It does beg the question, Should I build my own feature, in-house development or integrate a 3rd party solution ?

 Generally, teams prefer to use off-the-shelf messaging SDK solution.
 It's the best way to reduce time consuming, increase perfermance and focus other core content.
 This is why we used SendBird, It's really a scalable, powerful and fully-documented chat API.
 It helps you to quickly add a real-time chat to any app.

 This API is rich in features.
 You can find what you really need and more.

-let's discover this amazing API and Follow the initial step towards getting how everything fits together.
+Let's discover this amazing API and Follow the initial step towards getting how everything fits together.

 We'll build a simple messaging app using React Native with SendBird's JavaScript SDK.